rvcgeeks/User-and-Entity-Behavior-Analytics-UEBA/Data/readme.txt

 ---------------------------------------
 Users： 'EDB0714','TNM0961' and 'HXL0968'
-Mix: Files mixed with three types of features for the next process.
-Role_feature.csv: the average of actions features of  all users under the role of "ProductionLineWorker".
+Mix: Files mixed with three types of features for the next process. role_feature_user_grp.csv: the average of actions features of  all users under the role of "ProductionLineWorker". dd_weights_user_grp.csv: weights for features for calculating WDD for role and feature models for this particular user group.

 ---------------------------------------
 Every user's files: